Natalie Milman, Ph.D. University of Virginia

 Corry, Ph.D.
 Indiana

-Dr. Michael Corry is an Associate Professor of Educational Technology Leadership and Director of Research for the George Washington University Online High School.
+Dr. Michael Corry is an Associate Professor of Educational Technology Leadership (ETL) and Director of the Center for the Advancement of Research in Distance Education (CARDE).
+He is also highly involved in the George Washington University Online High School (GWUOHS).

 Dr. Corry holds a Ph.D. from Indiana University in Instructional Systems Technology.
 Before coming to GWU he taught at Indiana University and high school in Utah and was an Information Systems Consultant for Andersen Consulting/Accenture.